Raccoons: Frequently Asked Questions

 Do Raccoons Spread Disease?

 Raccoons can transmit diseases through scratches, bites, and indirect contact.
 Rabies, Salmonella, Leptospirosis, and Baylisascaris procyonis are among the most common.
 The most effective way to avoid these diseases is to keep your distance from raccoons.
 If you have a raccoon in or near your home, contact Animals Happen to remove the animal safely.
-We offer services to completely clean and remove any left-over urine and feces.
+Our local wildlife experts offer services to completely clean and remove any left-over urine and feces.

 Learn More: What Diseases Can I Catch From A Raccoon?